opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

 Judgement lists apply "grades" to documents for a keyword, this helps establish the ideal ordering for a given keyword.
 For example, if we grade documents from 0-4, where 4 is exactly relevant.
-The above would turn into the judgement list:
+The preceding would turn into the judgement list:

     grade,keywords,movie